pts/minilibc686/README.md

 * To use the bundled eglibc built for i686, specify `--eglibc`.
 * (Most users want `--uclibc` instead of this.)
-  To use the bundled uClibc 0.9.30.1 (built for `-march=i686`) with the bundled TinyCC compiler, specify `--utcc`.The full uClibc .h files are not provided, but the minilibc686 .h files work as a subset.
+  To use the bundled uClibc 0.9.30.1 (built for `-march=i686`) with the bundled TinyCC compiler, specify `--utcc`.
+Instead of the full uClibc .h files, the minilibc686 .h files will be used.
+By doing so, a subset of uClibc will be avaialble.
 * (Most users want `--uclibc` instead of this.)
   To use the bundled uClibc 0.9.30.1 (built for `-march=i686`) with the GCC or Clang compiler and the linker of the bundled TinyCC compiler, specify